- Publications and resources

 Go to top of page

-Registration is now open for drones, or remotely piloted aircraft (RPA), flown for business or as part of your job.
+Registration for drones, or remotely piloted aircraft (RPA), flown for business or as part of your job is now required.

 Some drones don’t need to be registered now.
 This applies if: